Jacob-Hollis/jacob-hollis/README.md

 Here you'll find projects I enjoy building to learn web technologies like HTML, CSS, Javascript, Ruby, Ruby on Rails, and React 🚀.
 You'll also find some Python projects that I've built for fun and to make my life a little easier 🎉.

 My professional experience primarily centers in C# and .NET development, with some Java.
-However, you won't find most of it here, as this is where I prefer to explore new technologies.
+However, you won't find most of it here, as this is where I prefer to explore different technologies.

 This portfolio hosts my current open-source work that I use to expand my professional career knowledge in software engineering.